Long-term use of common medications that help alleviate heartburn have been linked to an increased risk of early death.

 Below, I’ll tackle each of the above risks in more detail.

-PPI use has been shown to cause chronic kidney disease.
-(7) Unfortunately, as the early stage symptoms of CKD are often non-existent, patients often progress further into a disease state without knowing.
-PPI use was also shown to cause acute kidney injury (AKI) (8).
-AKI was often shown to precede chronic kidney disease.
+The use of PPI has been shown to cause chronic kidney disease (CKD).
+(7) Unfortunately, as the early stage symptoms of CKD are often non-existent, patients often become sicker without knowing.
+PPI use was also shown to cause acute kidney injury (AKI) (8) which often precedes chronic kidney disease.

 At the time of this writing, how PPI use causes kidney disease is unclear.
-The proposed hypothesis from the quoted study is that PPI use alters the bacteria found in our digestive tract.
-This is thought to alter the way our body metabolizes foods.
-Additionally, it is thought that PPI use suppresses the kidney’s ability to heal itself.
+The proposed hypothesis from the quoted study is that PPI use alters the bacteria found in our digestive tract which changes the way our body uses food.
+Additionally, PPI use may suppress the kidney’s ability to heal itself.
 (9)

 Clostridium Difficile Infection

-Clostridium difficile is a toxin-producing bacteria that causes antibiotic-associated colitis.
+Clostridium difficile (better known as c-difficile) is a toxin-producing bacteria that causes antibiotic-associated colitis.
 It colonizes the human intestinal tract after the normal gut flora has been altered by antibiotic therapy.
-(10) It is one of the more challenging bacterial infections to treat as the bacteria has adapted to be resistant to many forms of antibiotic therapy.
+(10) In fact, it is one of the more challenging bacterial infections to treat as the bacteria has adapted to be resistant to many forms of antibiotic therapy.

 The hallmark symptom of c-difficile infection is watery diarrhea (>3 bowel movements/day).
 Other symptoms include lower abdominal pain, nausea, anorexia, and fever.
 (11)

 One study tracked over 300,000 patients risk in developing c-diff infections after PPI use.
 (12) This study showed that there was a 65% increased risk of developing c-diff after using acid-suppressing medication.
 (13) The authors of the study strongly recommended limiting the long-term use of PPI medication.
 Especially in those with a history of gastrointestinal illness.